 Pavel Sukhoi didn't call it quits, however.
 Following the death of Soviet dictator Josef Stalin in 1953, Sukhoi successfully lobbied to take charge of a revived Sukhoi OKB, which would prove highly successful.
 Ironically, the new Sukhoi organization would end up producing the Su-9, Su-11, and Su-15 -- but only as entirely different aircraft.
 The original machines bearing those designations had never entered production, and the Soviets saw no reason not to recycle the designations.

 * The first task assigned to the revived Sukhoi OKB was development of a new tactical fighter and a new interceptor, with both machines based on the advanced AL-7F afterburning turbojet, then in development at the engine OKB run by Arkhip Lyulka.
 Following recommendations from the state Central Aerodynamics & Hydrodynamics Institute (TsAGI in its Russian acronym), the Sukhoi OKB came up with two fighter designs that were very similar except for different wing configurations:

 Both machines had a "stovepipe" arrangement, with the inlet in the nose for the AL-7F engine and the exhaust in the rear; swept tail surfaces; a bubble canopy; and tricycle landing gear.
 The swept wing S-1 configuration provided better low-altitude handling, making the design suitable for the tactical fighter role.
 Development was authorized, resulting in the "Su-7" family of strike fighters, discussed elsewhere.
 The delta wing proved a fairly good choice for high-altitude performance, making it better suited to the interceptor mission.
 The T-1 delta-winged tactical fighter concept was abandoned in 1955, even as the T-3 interceptor effort moved into higher gear.

 A static-test T-3 airframe was ready by the end of 1955, with the initial flight of a prototype on 26 May 1956, with test pilot Vladimir N. Makhalin at the controls.
 A month later, on 24 June 1956, the T-3 prototype went through its paces at the annual Aviation Day airshow at Tushino.
-Western observers took note of the interceptor, with NATO assigning it the codename of "Fishpot" -- which would become "Fishpot-A" when successors were introduced.
+Western observers took note of the interceptor, with NATO assigning it the reporting name of "Fishpot" -- which would become "Fishpot-A" when successors were introduced.